 Storage and Retention

-Littlepay has offices in London and Australia, and is capable of processing payments globally.
-Consequently, your personal data may be processed in countries outside of Europe, including in countries where you may have fewer legal rights in respect of your data than you do under local law.
-If we transfer personal data outside the European Economic Area we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate safeguards, in particular the EU’s standard contractual clauses.
+Littlepay has offices in Delaware, London, and Australia, and is capable of processing payments globally.
+Consequently, your data may be processed in countries outside of your jurisdiction of residence, including in countries where you may have fewer legal rights in respect of your data than you do under local law.
+If you are a residence of the European Economic Area (“EEA”), when we transfer data outside the EEA we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate safeguards, such as the EU’s standard contractual clauses.
 Please contact us at email@example.com if you would like more information about these safeguards.

-We have put in place appropriate security measures to prevent your personal data from being used or accessed in an unauthorised way, altered or disclosed, or accidentally lost.
-In addition, we limit access to your personal data to those employees, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+We have put in place appropriate security measures to safeguard your data from unauthorised use, access, alteration or disclosure, or accidental loss.
+In addition, we limit access to your data to those employees, contractors and other third parties who have a business need to know.
+They will only process your data on our instructions and they are subject to a duty of confidentiality.

 In particular, we have implemented the following security measures:

 - We comply with the Payment Card Industry Data Security Standard (PCI DSS) and have Level 1 security certification.

 - All payment card data (PAN, cardholder name, expiry and CVV) is captured using our secure Drop-In IU or through a Merchant’s secure systems and sent to us via API.

 - Each Merchant creates an online checkout, usually via an appointed third party developer, that is secured with our platform through mutual trust authentication mechanisms to ensure that the encrypted payment messages received to our platform are from a legitimate source and party.